 There’s something a bit demoralising about January workouts.
 Not only because we’re all burdened by the turkey and stuffing we consumed throughout December, but also because any gym you attend is going to be teeming with intimidatingly lithe, Lulu Lemon-clad athletes.
-Or it used to be… when you could actually go to the gym.

 1. Workout And Swoon With Chris Hemsworth